How To Make Resin Jewelry

 Have a dedicated workspace, avoid direct contact with resin on your skin, and handle chemicals with care.

-Additionally, always read and follow the manufacturer’s instructions for the specific resin you’re using for safe handling, proper disposal of waste, and compliance with safety guidelines.
+Read and follow the manufacturer’s instructions for the specific resin you’re using for safe handling, proper disposal of waste, and compliance with safety guidelines.
+Also, I never suggest kids working with resin.
+I consider this an adult craft.

 Resin dyes are highly concentrated, liquid colorants specifically designed for resin.
 They offer vibrant, transparent hues that are easy to mix and control.
 To use dyes effectively, add a few drops to your mixed resin and stir thoroughly.

-Dyes are ideal for achieving translucent, stained glass-like effects in your jewelry.
+Dyes are good for a translucent, stained glass-like effects in your jewelry.
 They’re especially popular when you want to preserve the clarity and transparency of the resin while introducing color.
-Check out our helpful guide about the best colorants to use for resin.
+Check out this helpful guide about the best colorants to use for resin.

 Resin pigments come in liquid, powder & paste.
-Pigments offer a broader range of color choices and work well when you’re aiming for opaque or solid-colored designs.
+Pigments have a broader range of color choices and work well when you’re aiming for opaque or solid-colored designs.

 They are often used to create solid backgrounds or colored layers in resin jewelry.
 When using pigments, add them to your mixed resin slowly, as a little goes a long way.